John Kasich: Elections

-On May 1, 2009, Kasich filed papers to run for governor of Ohio against incumbent Democratic governor Ted Strickland.
+On May 1, 2009, Kasich filed papers to run for governor of Ohio against incumbent Democrat Ted Strickland.
 He formally announced his candidacy on June 1, 2009.
 On January 15, 2010, Kasich announced Ohio State Auditor Mary Taylor as his running mate.

 During a speech before Ashtabula County Republicans in March 2009, Kasich talked about the need to "break the back of organized labor in the schools," according to the Ashtabula Star Beacon.
 Ohio teachers' unions supported Strickland, and after Kasich's gubernatorial victory, he said, "I am waiting for the teachers' unions to take out full-page ads in all the major newspapers, apologizing for what they had to say about me during this campaign."
 Elsewhere, he said he was willing to work with "unions that make things."

 On May 4, 2010, Kasich won the Republican nomination for governor, having run unopposed.
 On November 2, 2010, Kasich defeated Strickland in a closely contested race to win the governorship.
 He was sworn in at midnight on January 10, 2011, in a private ceremony at the Ohio Statehouse in Columbus.
 It was then followed by a ceremonial inauguration at the Ohio Theatre at noon on the same day.

-2014 re-election
+Kasich, who was elected with Tea Party support in 2010, faced some backlash from some Tea Party activists.
+His decision to accept the Patient Protection and Affordable Care Act's expansion of Medicaid caused some Tea Party activists to refuse to support his campaign.
 In November 2014, Kasich won re-election, defeating Democrat Ed FitzGerald, the county executive of Cuyahoga County, 64% to 33%.
 He won 86 of 88 counties.

-Kasich, who was elected with Tea Party support in 2010, faced some backlash from some Tea Party activists.
-His decision to accept the Patient Protection and Affordable Care Act's expansion of Medicaid caused some Tea Party activists to refuse to support his campaign.
-Kasich supported longtime ally and campaign veteran Matt Borges over Portage County Tea Party chairman Tom Zawistowski for the position of chairman of the Ohio Republican Party.
-Zawistowski secured just three votes in his run for the chairmanship.
-Tea Party groups announced they would support a primary challenger, or, if none emerged, the Libertarian nominee.

-Ultimately, Zawistowski failed to field anyone on the ballot and the Libertarian nominee (former Republican State Representative Charlie Earl) was removed from the ballot after failing to gain the required number of valid signatures necessary for ballot access.
+Tenure

+Kasich's tenure as governor was notable for his expansion of Medicaid under the Affordable Care Act, his work combating the opioid addiction crisis, his attempt to curtail collective bargaining for public sector employees (later reversed by Ohio voters in the 2011 Ohio Issue 2 referendum), his local government funding cuts, his passage of several anti-abortion laws, his veto of a six-week abortion ban, his tax cuts, and his evolving position on gun control.
+During Kasich's time as governor, Ohio ranked 22nd out of the 50 states for private-sector job growth, at 9.3%.